mohamed-sallam/awb-docs/srs.md

 Allow a group of users to be the observers of one another, the individual Access is monitored by the group for each one in this group, so each User has a partner to help him throughout his detoxing journey.
 ## Interface Requirements
 ### User interfaces
-- UI: Figma
+- UI: Figma.
-- UX: simple and minimal
+- UX: simple and minimal.
 ### Software Interfaces
-Database access will be wrapped through Object Relation Mapping Framework (JDBC Framework)
+Database access will be wrapped through Object Relation Mapping Framework (JDBC Framework).
 ### Communications Interfaces
 #### Database Communication
 - Application-Database communication will be through TCP/IP Communication on port 1433.